-ecommendation to be fulfilled by ecommendation to be deemed complete by ecommendation of the NPPRRC: Officers be encouraged to accept early retirement or other centives to discontinue service on the NPPD.
-Further, for those officers who, after being ered ample tools as outlined in this report fail to be able to articulate and practice anti-racist licing should also be offered a graceful exit from the NPPD. ecommendation to be fulfilled by ecommendation to be deemed complete by
+Recommendation to be deemed complete by NPPD, supported by Commission and Town Board...

+Recommendation of the NPPRRC: Officers who, after being provided with ample tools as outlined in this report, fail to be able to articulate and practice anti-racist policing should be recommended for termination from the NPPD.